sofiabesenski4/nancy-college/README.md

 Also this will give me a nice way to get exposed and actively research other people's projects.

-The python microservices directory relies on pyenv and direnv
+The python component of this project relies on the packages in `requirements.txt`, direnv for automatic environment switching, and pyenv for managing python versions.